weppos/docbook5-tmbundle/README.markdown

 This bundle provides a basic support for editing DocBook 5 documents in TextMate.

-*Note.* This package should be considered an early alpha preview.
-API might change in the future, including shortcuts and tab triggers.

 **Contributions are more than welcome!**

+** WARNING **

+This library has not been released yet.
+This package seems stable, but should be considered a development release.
+Changes to specifications may occur at any time and without notice.
+For the full list of changes look at the CHANGELOG file.

 ## Installation